1. 4.13 Custom elements

 5. Let localName be name.

-7. If extends is not null, then:
+7. If extends is not null:

 1. If extends is a valid custom element name, then throw a "NotSupportedError" DOMException.